The Best Way to Help Students Spell High Frequency Words

 While multisensory instruction is effective for any type of content, it’s especially important when teaching concepts that are abstract, such as spelling words that don’t follow rules, and for those students who learn differently.

-Spelling Fluency is a multisensory approach to learning “rule-breakers,” or what we would call “Red Words.”
+Spelling Fluency is a multisensory approach to learning “rule-breakers,” or what we would call in Orton Gillingham, “Red Words.”
 These words break patterns students know, appear frequently in students’ reading and writing, and therefore must be memorized.

 While several factors contributed to that growth, Spelling Fluency was the one consistent factor that helped her and my other students finally master those tricky but essential sight words.